pateriks/EnergyFlows/README.md

 # EnergyFlows
 This code is developed as a part of investigating energy flow visualization

-There is a lack of comments in the code
+There is a lack of comments in the code but it also makes it more compact

 The application consists of web pages and a counting server.

 The webpages use p5 libraries to do graphics in javascript.